JuliaPalacios/Covid19_Analyses/README.md

 ml R
 Rscript subset_filter.R >outfileter20200718

+3. *Initial_distances.R* Computes a vector the vector of  hamming distances to the ancestral reference and the matrices of genetic distances

-2. *sites_ref.R* removes sites that are not in the reference sequence and *subset_filter.R* will filter sites that have more than 20% of missing data.
+4. *sites_ref.R* removes sites that are not in the reference sequence and *subset_filter.R* will filter sites that have more than 20% of missing data.

 3. Accessing the sequences is slow.
 You can subset data with *subset.fasta* function in *subset_data.R*.